-- The events took place in Turtle Ghetto, Du Pont Road Ghetto and Kink Grey Ghetto, all in Monrovia, and brought together stake holders and individuals from diverse backgrounds with complex situations, through interactive sessions.
-The sessions aimed at informing as well as collecting information about the danger of illicit substances, violence and crime. - Eight volunteers of IDEFOCS were placed to survey 20 FCS, WAFF and other war affected youths per forum.
-During the survey the volunteers addressed 7 pages with 42 questions concerning personal background, recruitment by fighting forces, an assessment on how the DDRR affected the person, current circumstances and current health status.
+The events took place in Turtle Ghetto, Du Pont Road Ghetto and Kink Grey Ghetto, all in Monrovia, and brought together stake holders and individuals from diverse backgrounds with complex situations, through interactive sessions.
+The sessions aimed at informing as well as collecting information about the danger of illicit substances, violence and crime.